cs205-group11/amazon-recommendation-system/index.md

 ## Data

-The raw dataset that we use for this project is the "Amazon Product Data" that was collected by Julian McAuley et al. from University of California, San Diego (UCSD) [2].
-We came across this dataset because it was used extensively in machine learning applications such as [3].
+The raw dataset that we use for this project is the "Amazon Product Data" that was collected by Julian McAuley et al. from University of California, San Diego (UCSD) [1].
+We came across this dataset because it was used extensively in machine learning applications such as [2].
 This dataset contains 142.8 million product reviews, as well as the associated metadata from Amazon spannning May 1996 to July 2014.
+Therefore, the size of this dataset is considerable (over 100 GB), and it is not practical to fit all the data on a single machine and to make useful recommendations.
 A sample review of this dataset is as follows:
 ```
 {
   "reviewerID": "A2SUAM1J3GNN3B",